Here are the basics about the Boy Scouts of America:

 Members in grades 4 and 5 are called Webelos Scouts, and work on the Webelos rank and the Arrow of Light rank.

-Webelos Scouts usually graduate into Boy Scouting in about February of grade 5.
+Webelos Scouts usually graduate into Boy Scouting around February of grade 5.

 The overall Cub Scouting program is family-centered, adult-run, and offers very little camping or outdoor activities.